jcnavarroh/MemoryGame/README.md

 # MemoryGame
-Game to improve your concentration
+Game for improve your concentration